platformsh/platformsh-docs/docs/src/integrations/observability/new-relic/php.md

 ---

 New Relic isn't yet available on PHP 8.1.
-To use New Relic with PHP, specify `type: 'php:8.0'` or lower in your `.platform.app.yaml` file.
+To use New Relic with PHP, specify `type: 'php:8.0'` or lower in your [app configuration](../../../configuration/app/app-reference.md#type).

 ## Get your license key